-We maintain a tax-qualified retirement plan (the 401(k) Plan) that provides eligible U.S. employees with an opportunity to save for retirement on a taxadvantaged basis.
+In the U.S., we maintain a tax-qualified retirement plan (the "401(k) Plan") that provides eligible U.S. employees with an opportunity to save for retirement on a tax-advantaged basis.
 Plan participants are able to defer eligible compensation subject to applicable annual Internal Revenue Code limits.
 We provide matching contributions under the 401(k) Plan up to the IRS limits.
-In 2022, we provided a matching contribution of 4% of compensation to plan participants.
+In 2023, we provided a matching contribution of 4% of compensation to plan participants.
 The 401(k) Plan is intended to be qualified under Section 401(a) of the Internal Revenue Code with the 401(k) Plan's related trust intended to be tax exempt under Section 501(a) of the Internal Revenue Code.
 As a tax-qualified retirement plan, contributions to the 401(k) Plan and earnings on those contributions are not taxable to the employees until distributed from the 401(k) Plan.